 Moreover, the thicker sidewall lugs (on both sides of the tire) provide great biting abilities,

-Out of both tires, the Toyo AT3 is better on roads, as it provides better traction, on both wet and dry, though it’s wet performance can still be improved.
+So out of both tires here, the Toyo AT3 is better on roads, as it provides better traction, on both wet and dry, though it’s wet performance can still be improved.

 The tire also has 3pmsf rating unlike the Nitto Ridge, and provides ample snow traction.